Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Introduction

-There are a lot of works on the gravitational deflection, where GB theorem was applied for various lens objects in different theories of gravity and in different asymptotic spacetimes.
-However, little is known about the effects of a cloud of strings on gravitational deflection angle of massive particles.
+To test basic gravitational theory, or in other cosmological applications, the lens effect of a cloud string clouds is very interesting and worth studying.
+Jusufi~\textit{et al.}~\cite{Jusufi:monopole} has studied the effect of cloud of strings on deflection angle of light by Kerr in GR, using GB theorem.
+In this paper, we will extend this result via studying the deflection of massive particle by Kerr BH surrounded by a cloud of strings in Rastall gravity, using GB theorem.
 The aim of the present work is twofold.
-On one hand, we will extend the static BH solution to the rotating case solution by Newman-Janis algorithm.
+On the one hand, we will extend the static BH solution to the rotating case solution by NJA without complexification.
 On the other hand, we will study the effects of a cloud of string on both thermodynamic properties and weak gravitational deflection of massive particles.
 In particular, we study the deflections for infinite-distance case with Werner's method, and for finite-distance case with the generalized Jacobi metric method.

 This paper is organized as follows.
 In Sec.~\ref{KerrRastll}, we first review the Schwarzschild BH surrounded by a cloud of strings in Rastall gravity theory.
-Then, by using the Newman-Janis algorithm, we derive an exact solution which represents a rotating Kerr BH surrounded by a cloud of strings in Rastall gravity.
+Then, by using the NJA without complexification, we derive an exact solution which represents a rotating Kerr BH surrounded by a cloud of strings in Rastall gravity.
 Thereafter, the thermodynamic properties of this rotating BH are discussed.
-Furthermore, according to this solution, in Sec.~\ref{InGBDEF} the GB theorem and osculating Riemannian manifold method are used to study the effects of a cloud of strings on gravitational deflection angle of massive particles for a receiver and source at infinite distance from the lens.
+Furthermore, according to this solution, in Sec.~\ref{InGBDEF} the GB theorem and osculating Riemannian manifold method are used to study the effects of a cloud of strings on gravitational deflection angle of massive particles for a receiver and a source at infinite distance from the lens.
 In Sec.~\ref{GBDEF}, we use GB theorem and the generalized Jacobi metric method to study the case for a receiver and source at a finite distance from the lens.
 Finally, we end our paper with a short conclusion in Sec.~\ref{conclusion}.
 For simplicity, we set $G = c =\hbar=k_B= 1$ in this paper.